AbstractSDK/abstract/framework/docs/src/9_glossary.md

 ## Module Installation

-The process of adding a module to an Abstract account, specifying its parameters, and initializing it on a specific network.
+The process of adding a module to an Abstract Account, specifying its parameters, and initializing it on a specific network.

 ## Module Uploading